merdok/homebridge-miot/README.md

   - Set an array of numeric values.
 Possible values depend on the fan model
   - Some fans support predefined angle buttons, in the case if the property is not specified the angle buttons are retrieved from the fan and displayed as switches.
 If you want to prevent that behaviour set the property value as an empty array **[]** or **false**
   - Tapping the active oscillation angle button will disable oscillation completely
+#### Heater specific configuration fields
+Keep in mind that your fan needs to support the feature which you enable, otherwise you will not see any effect.
+- `buzzerControl` [optional]
+Whether the buzzer service is enabled.
+This allows to turn on/off the heater buzzer. **Default: true**
+- `ledControl` [optional]
+Whether the led service is enabled.
+This allows to turn on/off the heater LED. **Default: true**
+- `childLockControl` [optional]
+Whether the child lock service is enabled.
+This allows to turn on/off the child lock. **Default: false**
+- `shutdownTimer` [optional]
+Show a slider (as light bulb) which allows to set a shutdown timer in minutes. **Default: false**

 ## Troubleshooting
 If you have any issues with the plugin or device services then you can run homebridge in debug mode, which will provide some additional information.
 This might be useful for debugging issues.